-When a project does not focus on one or more specific cancer sites (e.g. applies broadly to cancer patients), select "Non-specific/All sites".
+When a project does not focus on one or more specific cancer sites (e.g. applies broadly to cancer patients), select "Non-specific/All sites."

-Only use the Details description field to describe the site if you have selected Other as a site (i.e. Do not enter a '%' sign with your percentage, only enter the number.
+Only use the Details description field to describe the site if you have selected Other as a site (i.e. Do not enter a '%' sign with your percentage, only enter the number).

-24h.
+30h.
 Common Scientific Outline (CSO)

 Select a maximum of 3 codes which best describe the research.
-Full details of the Common Scientific Outline can be found at the International Cancer Research Portfolio website (https://www.icrpartnership.org/cso).
+Full details of the Common Scientific Outline can be found at the International Cancer Research Portfolio website.